The Warlord of the Air: Cultural allusions

 One of the first ships Bastable flies on is called the Loch Ness.
-He makes a joke that it is a monster, although the term Loch Ness Monster was not coined until 1930s.
+He makes a joke that it is a monster, although the term Loch Ness Monster was not coined until the 1930s.

 The British Empire and airships

-The assumption that survival of the British Empire as a political entity would entail survival of the airship as the main or only way of travelling by air was taken up by various other alternate British Empires fiction narratives (otherwise considerably different from each other) after Moorcock's 1971 Warlord of the Air, most notably At the Narrow Passage (1973) by Richard C. Meredith, Great Work of Time (1989) by John Crowley, The Two Georges (1995) by Harry Turtledove and Richard Dreyfuss, and The Peshawar Lancers (2002) by S. M. Stirling.
+The assumption that survival of the British Empire as a political entity would entail survival of the airship as the main or only way of travelling by air was taken up by various other alternate British Empires fiction narratives (otherwise considerably different from each other) after Moorcock's 1971 Warlord of the Air, most notably At the Narrow Passage (1973) by Richard C. Meredith, Great Work of Time (1989) by John Crowley, The Two Georges (1995) by Harry Turtledove and Richard Dreyfuss, The Peshawar Lancers (2002) by S. M. Stirling, and Leviathan (2009) by Scott Westerfeld.

+Reception

+David Dunham reviewed The Warlord of the Air, The Land Leviathan, and The Steel Tsar for Different Worlds magazine and stated that "Eternal Champion cycle or not, I enjoyed these stories.
+There were lots of subtle ironies, such as Ghandi's pacifistic republic, and the identity of the Steel Tsar himself.
+The alternate histories were all relevant to our own-at the root of each conflict was a struggle for freedom and justice.
+My biggest complaint is that they are rather short."